xwen24/AV_Test/README.md

-This repository contains the source code and a demo dataset for the manuscript: **"Mobility inequality in global cities via dual-layer concentration of autonomous vehicle services"**.
+This repository contains the source code and a dataset link for the manuscript: **"Mobility inequality in global cities via dual-layer concentration of autonomous vehicle services"**.

 ---